Rush/publish-to-git/README.md

 Default behavior takes the version from package.json, runs `npm pack` and then pushes the contents to an orphan tag `v<VERSION>` (for example `v1.0.0`).
 It's similar to how `gh-pages` works.

-Such tags can be easily referenced in `package.json` providing proper versioning to private Git npm packages along with an easy publish path compatible with `npm`.
+Such tags can be easily referenced to in `package.json`.
+It provides proper versioning to private Git npm packages along with an easy publish path that's compatible with `npm`.

 ## Installation
 ```js